spiritoffootball/theball2026/README.md

 ### ZIP Download

-If you have downloaded The Ball as a ZIP file from the GitHub repository, do the following to install the plugin:
+If you have downloaded this theme as a ZIP file from the GitHub repository, do the following to install it:

 1. Unzip the .zip file and, if needed, rename the enclosing folder so that the theme's files are located directly inside `/wp-content/themes/theball2026`
 2. Activate the theme.